Back-of-pack nutrition declarations are mandatory in most countries

 Information ‘per serve’ is provided on the basis of manufacturer recommendation and may differ from what is typically consumed, so provision of information per 100g/100mL can allow a better understanding of a product’s nutritional composition and facilitate comparison between products.
 Additional nutrient information is required when particular nutrition claims are made (for example, the quantity of fibre where a product is noted to be a ‘good source’ of fibre).

-In addition to the NIP, all products must have a Statement of Ingredients, regulated by Standard 1.2.4 of the Code.
+In addition to the Nutrition Information Panel, all products must have a Statement of Ingredients, regulated by Standard 1.2.4 of the Code.
 This must contain all ingredients by their common, generic or descriptive name in descending order from highest weight.
 It also contains information on any additives and preservatives, and any relevant allergen information (for example, ‘may contain traces of nuts’).

 Nutrition content and health claims

-Beyond these mandatory requirements, manufacturers may also voluntarily apply nutrition content and health claims about their products, provided they comply with Standard 1.2.7 of the Code.
+Beyond the mandatory requirements of food labelling, manufacturers may also voluntarily apply nutrition content and health claims about their products on food labels, provided they comply with Standard 1.2.7 of the Code.

 Nutrition content claims are claims about the content of certain nutrients or substances in a food, such as ‘low in sugar’ or ‘high in fibre’.
 Provisions for what qualifies as ‘low’ or ‘high in’ are provided by the Code.
 These claims are commonly used as a marketing tactic to increase a product’s appeal to consumers, but do not necessarily signify a healthier choice overall i.e. a product which is ‘low in saturated fat’ could be high in sugars.